Overview

 • Designing for privacy and control over recordings

-UX Process Highlights
+Process Highlights

 • Early concept testing validated user interest in “interview practice” but flagged performance anxiety — we emphasized that this was private, not shared